SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Experiments

 \subsection{Datasets}

-Table~\ref{tb:datasets} shows the datasets and statistics in the experiments.
-We briefly describe the properties of teach dataset below: \begin{compactitem} \item ${Day} \leftrightarrow {night} $.
+{Table~\ref{tb:datasets} shows the datasets and statistics in the experiments.
+The properties of each dataset are given as follows.} \begin{compactitem} \item ${Day} \leftrightarrow {night} $.
 The images are obtained from the Transient Attributes dataset~\cite{trans_attr} with different cloud patterns and lighting conditions.

 \item ${Summer} \leftrightarrow {winter}$.
 This dataset is used for translation of landscapes in summer and winter~\cite{CycleGAN}.